giftyemefatechhub/JSDictionary-App/README.md

 # JSDictionary-App
-This is a simple  HTML CSS and JavaScript
+This is a simple  HTML CSS and JavaScript Dictionary App